CezarVlaescu/Onion-Architecture-gRPC-MediatR-AuthSystem/README.md

 *Infrastructure Layer: This is the outermost layer.
 It contains elements like data access logic, external services implementations, and third-party API integrations.
 In C#, this would include Entity Framework for database operations, email service providers, etc.

-*Presentation Layer: Not always visualized as a part of the Onion Architecture but important in application design.
+*Presentation Layer / WebAPI: Not always visualized as a part of the Onion Architecture but important in application design.
 It's where the UI (User Interface) resides.
 In a C# application, this could be an MVC (Model-View-Controller) web app, a desktop application, or even a mobile application.

 *gRPC: It stands for gRPC Remote Procedure Calls. gRPC is an open-source remote procedure call system initially developed by Google.
 It uses HTTP/2 for transport, Protocol Buffers as the interface description language, and it provides features like authentication, load balancing, and more.